Consider this post to be a continuation of my post on that details all the beat making equipment you need to get started as a producer.

 Which brings us to the first part of this post, and that is…

-The Importance Of Music Theory When Making Beats
+The Importance Of Music Theory When Making Your Own Beats And Music

 You see, even though I really wanted to make beats, I had absolutely zero formal music training in my life.